PluribusDigital/pluribusdigital-com/content/join/benefits.md

 ## Detailed Benefits Information

 Pluribus Digital provides a competitive benefits package in order to attract top talent.
 Benefits are available to full-time employees on the first of the month following date of hire.
 A summary of benefits follows.
 Benefits are subject to change.

-Medical, Dental, and Vision Insurance
+* Medical, Dental, and Vision Insurance
 * Employees share in the premium cost for medical, dental, and vision insurance.
 The employee portion is deducted on a pretax basis.
 * Employees may choose from two Carefirst BCBS medical plans (PPO or HMO).
 * Dental insurance provides a wide array of coverage.
-* Vision insurance is through VSP.
+* Vision is through VSP.

 ### Health Savings Account